Life as a Graduate Student

 “Both labs are great environments to work in.
 Everyone genuinely cares about each other,” says Sana.
 “I’ve had last-minute emergencies and have had to call out or work from home, and my principal investigators, professors, and fellow labmates have always been understanding.”

 Sana discovered bioinformatics as an undergraduate as part of a year-long National Science Foundation–funded research program.
-She chose NYU Grossman School of Medicine’s Sackler Institute of Graduate Biomedical Sciences for her PhD studies because of its nationally and internationally recognized faculty—and because of the program’s flexibility.
+She chose NYU Grossman School of Medicine’s Vilcek Institute of Graduate Biomedical Sciences for her PhD studies because of its nationally and internationally recognized faculty—and because of the program’s flexibility.

-“I knew I wanted to do biomedical research and I loved the biomedical informatics program, but I also appreciated the fact that Sackler has an open program.
+“I knew I wanted to do biomedical research and I loved the biomedical informatics program, but I also appreciated the fact that Vilcek has an open program.
 This allowed me to explore a range of options during my first year before having to choose my final track.”

 Now in the third year of her PhD program, Sana hopes to teach and consult in the future.
 In the meantime, she’s enjoying her busy life as a mom and a scientist.